-The proposed Boundary Change and expansion of the New Montgomery-Mission-Second Street Conservation District will not impede transit service or overburden our streets or neighborhood parking.
+The proposed designations will not impede transit service or overburden our streets or neighborhood parking.

 e.
 That a diverse economic base be maintained by protecting our industrial and service sectors from displacement due to commercial office development, and that future opportunities for resident employment and ownership in these sectors be enhanced;